Blood clots during period: How much is too much?

 If you’re just a naturally “clotty” person, this is nothing to be embarrassed about!
 There are a few tips and tricks to control the situation.

 Heavy menstrual bleeding with lots of clotting can be frustrating to deal with, impacting your quality of life.
-However, if there are no underlying issues, managing your period flow is easy with the right products.
+However, as long as there are no underlying issues, managing your period flow is easier with the right products.

-Experiment with a few options.
-Some folks in the Uterati™ fam swear by combining a menstrual cup or disc with period underwear on their heaviest days.
-You can also try switching between products to match your flow.
+Experiment with a few options; some swear by combining a menstrual cup or disc with period underwear on their heaviest days.
+Also, never shy away from asking brands how much their products actually hold in mL to gauge if they’ll work best for you.

 You can also chat with your provider about hormonal contraceptive options, like the birth control pill, patch, or an intrauterine device (IUD).
 Some of these offer a longer-term solution to lightening or shortening your period and managing clotting.